Expected Signature For the Lorentz Invariance Violation Effects on $\gamma-\gamma$ Absorption: Discussion and Conclusion

 \section{Discussion and Conclusion}

 As an open issue, the dedicated experimental tests of LIV effects can help to clear the path to a unification theory of the fundamental forces of nature.
-Now that some LIV effects are expected to increase with energy and over long distances due to cumulative processes in photon propagation, astrophysical searches provide sensitive probes of LIV effects and its potential signatures \citep[e.g.,][]{2001APh....16...97S,2003APh....20...85S,2008PhRvD..78h5026K,2009PhRvD..80c6010H,2013PhRvD..87l2001V,2017PhRvD..95f3001M,2019JCAP...04..054A,2019EPJC...79.1011S}.
-Focusing on the linear perturbation mode for subluminal case, the present paper revisited the expected signature for the LIV effects on $\gamma-\gamma$ absorption in TeV spectra of distant sources.
-We note that the existence of minimum photon energy threshold for the pair production process leads up to a break energy, which is sensitive to the quantum gravity energy scale.
-We suggest that energy spectral break in the few tens of TeV is a rough observational diagnostic for the LIV effects.
+Since some LIV effects are expected to increase with energy and over long distances due to cumulative processes in photon propagation, astrophysical searches provide sensitive probes of LIV effects and their potential signatures (e.g., \citep[]{2001APh....16...97S,2003APh....20...85S,2008PhRvD..78h5026K,2009PhRvD..80c6010H,2013PhRvD..87l2001V,2017PhRvD..95f3001M,2019EPJC...79.1011S,2019JCAP...04..054A}).
+Focusing on the linear perturbation mode for {the subluminal regime}, the present paper revisited the expected signature for the LIV effects on $\gamma-\gamma$ absorption in TeV spectra of distant sources.
+We note that the existence of a {minimum photon energy threshold} for the pair production process leads up to a {critical energy}, which is sensitive to the quantum gravity energy scale.
+We suggest that {a reemergence of the energy spectrum of $\gamma$-rays} in the few tens of TeV is a rough observational diagnostic for the LIV effects.
 The expected spectra characteristics are applied to a surprising source, GRB 221009A.
 The results show that the cosmic opacity with LIV effects considered here is able to roughly reproduce the observed $\gamma$-ray spectra for the source.